Cramdowns

 There are several standards for determining the value of collateral.
 Liquidation value is what the creditor would receive in a foreclosure.
 Replacement value is what a retail merchant would charge for property of similar condition and age. §506(a), stipulates that the value of the collateral will be partly determined by its proposed disposition or use.
 However, for personal property of an individual debtor in Chapter 7 or 13, §506(a)(2) of the Bankruptcy Code stipulates that the replacement value of the collateral as of the petition date should be used and that sales or marketing costs cannot be deducted from the replacement value.

 Most valuations of collateral worth are settled by negotiation between the creditor and the debtor.
-Although the 2005 amendments to the Bankruptcy Code have favored the creditor, the debtor still has negotiating power in that he can always surrender the collateral to the creditor, thereby giving the creditor only the foreclosure value of the property.
+Although the 2005 amendments to the Bankruptcy Code favor the creditor, the debtor still has negotiating power in that the collateral could be surrendered to the creditor, thereby giving the creditor only the foreclosure value of the property.

 Whatever the value of the collateral that is determined, that will be the creditor's allowed secured claim.
 However, the present value of the allowed secured claim depends on the interest rate, which is the next variable that must be determined for a cramdown.